mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 > If you're using the Postman web app to send requests with references to vault secrets, you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) or the [Postman Browser Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-browser-agent).
 >
-> Also you must use the Postman desktop app to send requests with references to secrets you retrieved from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/).
+> Also you must use the Postman desktop app to send requests with references to secrets you linked from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/).

 Enclose the vault secret in double curly braces (`{{ }}`) and prefix the secret's name with `vault:` to reference it throughout your Postman team.
 For example, to reference a secret named "postman-api-key", use the following syntax: